epfl-ada/ada-2022-project-utopiansky2022/README.md

 Proposed additional datasets (if any): List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.

+There are no additional datasets being considered.

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Methods
+Methods:

+The bulk of our data wrangling/processing occurs with the stanford NLP library.

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Proposed timeline
+Proposed timeline:
+11/18         : P2 due
+11/18 - 12/2  : Homework 2 interregnum
+12/3  - 12/4  : Explore Simple and Complex Website options
+12/4  - 12/11 : Data analysis
+12/4  - 12/18 : Build out website wireframe and populate as results come in 12/18 - 12/23 : Review, Edit, Polish
+12/18 - 12/23 : Compile all work into single notebook
+12/18 - 12/23 : Finalize ReadMe
+12/23         : P3 due

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Organization within the team: A list of internal milestones up until project Milestone P3.
+Organization within the team: A list of internal milestones up until project Milestone P3" How does this differ from the question above?
+See ED FORUM with same question

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Questions for TAs (optional): Add here any questions you have for us related to the proposed project.
+Questions for TAs (optional):
+how are ur muscles so big